-Greater Wellington believes there are a range of personal or geographical attributes that are likely to restrict accessibility and/or mobility due to physical ability, financial circumstances or distance.
+Greater Wellington believes a range of personal or geographical attributes are likely to restrict accessibility and/or mobility due to physical ability, financial circumstances or distance.
 These include:

-- Age (young or old)
+• Age (young or old)

-- Lack of income

-- Inability to drive and/or access to a vehicle

-- Disability

-- Residential location remote from basic community activities or services.
+- Lack of income - Inability to drive and/or access to a vehicle - Disability - Residential locations remote from basic community activities or services.